Photo-art by Steve Wing

 He's a real nice guy to help me out like this.
-He meets me in the weight room before school four times a week and has made me see that my father's farm is not the only place on earth.
+He meets me in the weight room before school four times a week and has made me see my father's farm is not the only place on earth.
 He talks to me about college and he's arranged a few scouts, too, to come see me play.
 God, I hope they're watching me and not nimrods like Lewis.
 No chance I'll get picked up if it's teamwork they're looking for with this bunch of morons.

 "Harry, how much Hefa-Lak© did you put into the feed yesterday?
 And did you dose the calves?"

-It's three-fifty.
+It's 3:50.
 In the morning.
 I was up until midnight studying Calc.
 I have no idea what I fed the herd yesterday.
 It's all a blank.
 I need to start writing this shit down.

 "Yeah what?"
 My father has a way of being confrontational at four in the morning like no one else.
-He thinks that just because he's had to be up at this hour since he was ten years old, that we all have to act like it's normal.
+He thinks just because he's had to be up at this hour since he was ten years old, that we all have to act like it's normal.